Transport coefficients of nucleon neutron star cores for various nuclear interactions within the Brueckner-Hartree-Fock approach: Brueckner-Hartree-Fock approach

 The nuclear many-body theory used in this study is the non-relativistic Brueckner-Hartree-Fock (BHF) theory \cite{Baldo1999Book}.
 In choice of this model we closely follow Refs.~\cite{Shternin2013PhRvC,Baldo2014PhRvC,Shternin2017JPhCS}.
 In this approach, the in-medium scattering matrix, or $G$-matrix, is found from the solution of the Bethe-Goldstone equation

-where the index $\alpha\equiv ab = $ nn, np, or pp, specifies the scattering species, $V^\alpha$ is the bare nucleon-nucleon interaction, $z$ is the starting energy, $Q^\alpha$ is the Pauli operator.
+where the index $\alpha\equiv ab = $ nn, np, or pp, specifies the scattering species, $V^\alpha$ is the bare nucleon-nucleon (NN) interaction, $z$ is the starting energy, $Q^\alpha$ is the Pauli operator.
 Single-particle energy of the species $a$, $e_a(k)$, in Equation~(\ref{eq:BBG}) is

-where subscript $A$ means antisymmetrization of the wavefunction.
+where $m_N$ is the bare nucleon mass and the subscript $A$ means antisymmetrization of the wavefunction.
 Since the single-particle energy depends on the $G$-matrix, Bethe-Goldstone equation needs to be solved self-consistently in the iterative manner.
 In Equations~(\ref{eq:BBG})--(\ref{eq:SPP}) the so-called continuous choice of the single-particle potential is adopted \cite{Baldo1999Book}.
 The total binding energy per nucleon is then

-To get the total energy the free kinetic energy part has to be added.
+To get the total energy, the free kinetic energy part has to be added.
 In the partial wave basis, the expression for the binding energy reads

 where $P=2^{-1}|\mathbf{k}_a+\mathbf{k}_b|$, $p=|\mathbf{k}_a-\mathbf{k}_b|$ and $\theta$ is the angle between $\mathbf{k}_a$ and $\mathbf{k}_b$.
 The summation over $\alpha$ here includes $\alpha=\text{nn},\, \text{np},\,\text{pn},\,\text{and } \text{pp}$.
-We do not show explicitly the isospin index $T$ in Equation~(\ref{eq:energy_part}).
+We do not show explicitly the isospin index $I$ in Equation~(\ref{eq:energy_part}).
 It is fixed by the condition $\ell+S+T$ being odd.
-For the nn and pp scattering only $T=1$ channels contribute to the sum in Equation~(\ref{eq:energy_part}), while $T=0,\,1$ contribute to the np $G$-matrix.
+For the nn and pp scattering only $I=1$ channels contribute to the sum in Equation~(\ref{eq:energy_part}), while $I=0,\,1$ contribute to the np $G$-matrix.

-We solved the Bethe-Goldstone equation in the partial-wave basis up to total momentum $J=12$ on a grid of the total baryon number densities spanning from $n_B=0.05$ to 0.6~fm$^{-3}$ and proton fractions from $x_p=0$ to $0.5$.
+We solved the Bethe-Goldstone equation in the partial-wave basis up to total momentum $J=12$ on a grid of total baryon number densities spanning from $n_B=0.05$ to 0.6~fm$^{-3}$ and proton fractions from $x_p=0$ to $0.5$.